MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 Use LangChain to orchestrate your information retrieval from Azure Cosmos DB for MongoDB vCore and your LLM.
 Learn more [here](https://python.langchain.com/docs/integrations/vectorstores/azure_cosmos_db).

 ### Use as a semantic cache with LangChain
-Use LangChain and Azure Cosmos DB for MongoDB (vCore) to orchestrate Semantic Caching, using previously recocrded LLM respones that can save you LLM API costs and reduce latency for responses.
+Use LangChain and Azure Cosmos DB for MongoDB (vCore) to orchestrate Semantic Caching, using previously recorded LLM responses that can save you LLM API costs and reduce latency for responses.
 Learn more [here](https://python.langchain.com/docs/integrations/vectorstores/azure_cosmos_db/)

 ## Features and limitations